DannyInBlack/Group-A-Project/README.md

 # Group-A-Project
-Instagram clone with many shared functionalities such as adding posts, following people, etc
+Instagram clone with many shared functionalities such as adding posts, following people, etc Has working validation techniques using laravel breeze Requires MySQL

 ## steps to run:
 1.download full project and place it somewhere safe